michaelhesch/ci-ms-4/README.md

   - I want to provide an easy to use registration and log in system.
   - I want to provide a streamlined store experience for users to find products.
   - I want to provide an easy checkout system for users to purchase products.
-  - I want to allow users
+  - I want to allow users to view their saved details and past orders.
+  - I want to provide users with the ability to easily add their products to the store.
+  - I want to provide users with an easy way to manage their store including their products.
+  - I want to provide users with the ability to request payment for the sales they have made on the platform.

 ### Design